 Position Type: Regular Student Hourly

-Work Hours: May-September (summer break); 40 hours/week working 8-hour days.
-Schedule may include weekends and holidays.
+Work Hours: 8 hour days.
+Schedule will likely include weekends and holidays.

-THIS INTERNSHIP WILL TAKE PLACE AT PIPE SPRING NATIONAL MONUMENT
+THIS INTERNSHIP IS BASED OUT OF PIPE SPRING NATIONAL MONUMENT

 Submit IIC application, resume, transcripts, and statement of interest.
 Applications available until position is filled.